A few months ago, I started noticing something strange on my own website.

 AI Overviews changed where traffic goes.

 Some users stop at the AI answer.
 Some click the cited sources.
 Some scroll to organic results.
-Some choose videos, forums, or tools.
+Some choose videos, forums, tools, or templates.

 Your job is to make your page worth the click.